-Wisdom Teeth are our third molars that most people develop and erupt normally between the ages of 18 to 24 years of age.
+Wisdom Teeth are our third molars that most people develop and erupt normally between the ages of 18 and 24 years of age.
 It is common for wisdom teeth to be impacted, meaning there is no space for them to erupt and it is not common for wisdom teeth to erupt into the right position even if space is available.

-- Our soft diets do not cause wear on our other teeth
+- Our soft diets do not cause sufficient wear on our other teeth.

 - The lower jaw has not grown enough to accommodate the wisdom teeth.